Tony McDonnell (space scientist): Space Science

 Cassini/Huygens missions and the International Space Station facilities.
 In 1984, the International Astronomical Union named asteroid 9159 McDonnell after him.
 He is also author of Cosmic Dust, a milestone in Solar System Cosmic Dust Research.

+He led experimental work using Kent's 2 MV Van de Graaff accelerator, producing several technical reports for the United States Air Force / EOARD on energy partitioning in hypervelocity impacts.

-In 2000, he and his team moved from the University of Kent to form the UK’s largest space team at the Open University and triggered the building of the Planetary and Space Sciences Research Institute.
+In 2000, he and his team moved from the University of Kent to form the UK's largest space team at the Open University and triggered the building of the Planetary and Space Sciences Research Institute.

+Research contributions

+Cosmic dust and micrometeoroids

+McDonnell's research helped distinguish natural micrometeoroid particles from artificial space debris using scanning electron microscopy, spectroscopic analysis, morphological classification, and impact‑residue chemistry.
+His work contributed to understanding the dust environment in low Earth orbit and its implications for spacecraft design.

+Hypervelocity impact physics

+McDonnell authored a major USAF/EOARD report on energy partitioning during hypervelocity impacts, analysing plasma generation, ejecta momentum, shock behaviour, and material response at velocities exceeding 5 km/s.

+NASA and ESA mission involvement

+McDonnell contributed to scientific analysis associated with: